jhelvy/jKeyboard/README.md

 # jKeyboard
 This repository contains the files for creating my custom keyboard:
-- The `./wasd_files` folder contains all the Adobe Illustrator files for making my [WASD keyboard](http://www.wasdkeyboards.com/).
+- The `./wasd_files` folder contains all the Adobe Illustrator files for making my customized [WASD keyboard](http://www.wasdkeyboards.com/).
-- The `./karabiner` folder contains all the files for my [Karabiner-Elements](https://pqrs.org/osx/karabiner/) settings.
+- The `./karabiner` folder contains the json files for my [Karabiner-Elements](https://pqrs.org/osx/karabiner/) settings.

 # Table of Contents

 # Customized WASD Keyboard
-My WASD keyboard looks like this:
+My [WASD keyboard](http://www.wasdkeyboards.com/) looks like this:
 ![alt text](https://raw.github.com/jhelvy/jKeyboard/master/wasd_files/keyboard_preview.jpg "Keyboard Layout")

 In addition to adding a bunch of customized icons (e.g. the function keys), I changed the  <kbd>caps lock</kbd> key to a blue <kbd>hyper</kbd> key that when held down (with the help of [Karabiner-Elements](https://pqrs.org/osx/karabiner/)) essentially creates another keyboard with an entirely different functionality (indicated by the small blue icons in the lower-right corners of each key).
-The json files in the `./karabiner` folder are the settings to create this keyboard.

 # Karabiner-Elements Settings
 The [Karabiner-Elements](https://pqrs.org/osx/karabiner/) json settings files can be found in the `./karabiner` folder.
 There are two versions: